nwkoh/om/practice-set-01.md

 ## Freshsubs
 Freshsubs is a fast food franchise that sells sandwiches and salads.
 It is the third largest single-brand restaurant chain.
 The process of making a freshsub is displayed below with each step carried out in the sequence shown.
+Assume that the system is process-constrained.

 | Activity | Processing time (in seconds) |
 |----------|:------------------------------:|